 To further realize the various aspects of responsible driving, we have implemented an “Eco, Safety Evaluation System” using on-duty or actual working hour indicators to deter against the pitfalls associated to labor excess.

 Performance and continuous commendation without incident or accident is awarded on a 3, 5 and 10 year time interval.
-With this program, all members of the company from the non-experienced, to veterans with 25 years, accumulate commendation and become models of the careful driving aspects of the job.
+With this program, all members of the company from the non-experienced, to veterans, accumulate commendation and become models of the careful driving aspects of the job.

 1.Basic Policy for Security of Transportation